| Availability: | |

 A: Yes.
 Studies can be conducted in accordance with GLP principles for regulatory submissions (FDA, EMA).

-Q: Do you offer customized study protocols (e.g., different dosing schedules, combination therapies)?
+Q: Do you offer customized study protocols (e.g., different sensitization/challenge schedules, combination therapies)?

 Q: What is the typical timeline for a pilot efficacy study?